mamun-ethan/Weather-app/README.md

      .env
    ```

-5. Open `.env.example` files then copy all of the placeholder.
+5. Open `.env.example` files then copy  the placeholder.

 6. Paste it in the `.env` fils and replace the placeholder with your actual API keys.